 Traditional School Mindset

-When beginning your homeschool you may see some challenging behaviors, it is important to remember that if your child is coming out of a traditional school setting homeschooling is going to be an adjustment.
-Even if they aren’t, if you were raised in a traditional school setting which most likely you were then this whole homeschool thing is going to be an adjustment for you as well.
+When beginning your homeschool, you may see some challenging behaviors.
+It is important to remember that if your child is coming out of a traditional school setting, homeschooling will be an adjustment.
+Even if they aren’t, if you were raised in a traditional school setting which most likely you were, then this whole homeschool thing is going to be an adjustment for you as well.

-It is really easy, when you get started with homeschooling, to model your homeschool on traditional school.
-I know it sounds crazy but if your growth mindset isn’t fully developed and you haven’t really had experience homeschooling, it is kind of your go-to resource.
+It is effortless when you get started with homeschooling to model your homeschool on the traditional school.
+I know it sounds crazy, but if your growth mindset isn’t fully developed and you haven’t really had experience homeschooling, it is your go-to resource.

 We need to transition from comparing our children to everyone else in school to focus independently on our child’s education.